ScotGovAnalysis/MAU-seafood-nutrient-production/README.md

 For those species that had an 'unknown substantial amount' denoted by N in CoFID, we imputed these values with the Main Commercial Species' average for that nutrient.
 Trace amount (denoted by Tr) were given a generic sufficiently small number (0.0001).
 Any remaining species that had missing values in a specific nutrient were not given any 'broad' fallback estimate like with macronutrients.
 These adjustments took the species covered (in one or more micronutrients) to over 80% by volume.

+## Data dictionary (inputs)

+### Lookups

+`cofid_species_lookup.csv`

+A data file which matches all relevant fish and shellfish-related codes in the CoFID 2021 dataset that concerned raw and flesh-only products (i.e. having a Food Code starting with 16, and filtered by relevant phrases in the Food Name column) to:

+* three-letter FAO species code (`ERSCode`) where possible (these will have `Approximated` set to `FALSE`),
+* EUMOFA MCS category where not possible, e.g. 'Cuttlefish' in CoFID is matched the MCS category '73 - Cuttlefish' (these will have `Approximated` set to `TRUE`).

+In some cases, the CoFID species was matched to more than one MCS category:
+* For example, 'Seabass' in CoFID is matched to the MCS categories 'Seabass, other' and 'Seabass, European' in the absence of species information.
+These will also have `Approximated` set to `TRUE`.

+In some cases, the MCS category was an 'Other ...' category where the CoFID species was more specific (an 'Other ...'
+MCS category generally contains dozens of different species).
+In these cases, efforts were made to match these to specific species codes:
+* For example, 'Parrot fish' in CoFID did not have a specific match in the MCS categories, and so would fall under either '8 - Other freshwater fish' and/or '62 - Other marine fish'.
+We instead matched this species to various species with an English name matching 'parrotfish' or 'parrot fish'.
+* Another example is 'Plaice', which did have relevant MCS categories (e.g. 99 - Plaice, European) but which could potentially also concern species in '30 - Plaice, other' and '62 - Other marine fish' (in the case of the scale-eye plaice).
+* All of these cases also have `Approximated` set to `TRUE`.

+Some of these species matches and inclusions are still being revised and are subject to change (e.g. currently, 'Cod' in CoFID in only matched to the MCS category '13 - Cod' but could potentially also apply to some species in MCS categories '24 - Other groundfish' or '62 - Other marine fish'.

 ## License

 The methodology and code is published to facilitate feedback and enable collaboration with researchers at our Main Research Providers and beyond.
 This repository is available under the [Open Government License v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).